Open cluster members in APOGEE DR17 I. Dynamics and star members: Membership analysis from HDBSCAN

 \section{Membership analysis from HDBSCAN}

-As a first step, we selected OCs from DR17 based on the RA and DEC of their centers as given in previous studies (\citealt{Donor2020}, OCCAM; \citealt{Cantat2020, Hunt2023}).
+As a first step, we selected OCs from DR17 based on the right ascension (RA) and declination (Dec.) of their centers as given in previous studies (\citealt{Donor2020}, OCCAM; \citealt{Cantat2020, Hunt2023}).
 We applied filters to these data to ensure quality, including removing possible binaries from the sample.
-The APOGEE VSCATTER parameter, which measures the variation in radial velocity (RV) in multiple observations, was used as an indicator of binarity, with a cutoff threshold of 1 km$\cdot$s$^{-1}$, a typical value adopted by other studies \citep{Bailer-Jones2021,Quispe2022}, and validated, for example, by \cite{Jonsson2020}.
+The APOGEE VSCATTER parameter, which measures the variation in RV in multiple observations, was used as an indicator of binarity, with a cutoff threshold of 1 km$\cdot$s$^{-1}$, a typical value adopted by other studies \citep{Bailer-Jones2021,Quispe2022}, and validated, for example, by \cite{Jonsson2020}.

-The following parameters were used as input for HDBSCAN in our analysis: right ascension (RA), declination (DEC), parallax ($\pi$), proper motions ($\mu_{RA}$ and $\mu_{DEC}$), radial velocity (RV), and metallicity ([Fe/H]).
-The parameters RA, DEC, $\pi$, $\mu_{RA}$, and $\mu_{DEC}$ are sourced from the Gaia EDR3 data \citep[][]{Gaia2021}, while RV and [Fe/H] are taken from the APOGEE DR17 data set \citep[][]{Abdurro2022}.
+The following parameters were used as input for HDBSCAN in our analysis: RA, Dec., parallax ($\pi$), proper motions ($\mu_{RA}$ and $\mu_{Dec}$), RV, and metallicity ([Fe/H]).
+The parameters RA, Dec., $\pi$, $\mu_{RA}$, and $\mu_{Dec}$ are sourced from the Gaia (E)DR3 data \citep[][]{Gaia2021}, while RV and [Fe/H] are taken from the APOGEE DR17 dataset \citep[][]{Abdurro2022}.
 The region selected to be considered in the HDBSCAN analysis for each OC was determined using the cluster center.
-From the center of each OC, we define the ratio between the window size in RA or DEC ($\delta$(RA) and $\delta$(DEC)) and the GAIA DR3 parallax of each OC as 6.
+From the center of each OC, we defined the ratio between the window size in RA or Dec. ($\delta$(RA) and $\delta$(Dec)) and the GAIA DR3 parallax of each OC as 6.
 This ratio was empirically chosen and has been well suited to improve our membership analysis.
-Nonetheless, in a few cases, we considered this ratio with values different from 6: Berkeley 98 (ratio 8), and Berkeley 19, Berkeley 33, King 8 (ratio 10), for better operation of the HDBSCAN code.
+Nonetheless, in a few cases, we considered this ratio with values different from 6 -- Berkeley 98 (ratio 8) and Berkeley 19, Berkeley 33, and King 8 (ratio 10) -- for better operation of the HDBSCAN code.